LIARALab/Python-FeatureExtractor/README.md

     git clone https://github.com/kevinchapron/Python-FeatureExtractor.git

-Then you'll just have to import

 ## Usage

 To run `example.py`, we use the dataset of activities created by the [LIARA Laboratory](https://github.com/LIARALab).
-To run the example, please clone [this repo](https://github.com/LIARALab/Datasets) using this command :
+To run the example, please also clone [this repo](https://github.com/LIARALab/Datasets) using this command :

     git clone https://github.com/LIARALab/Datasets.git